ebi-yade/pointable/README.md

   -name string
     	the name of package (default: automatically specified via -path) -path string
-    	the path to package (default "pkg")
+    	the path to package (default "ptr")
   -version
     	show the version
 ```